LdesignMedia/moodle-docker-brew/README.md

 ## To‑Do

 ### Core Features
+- [ ] Use an environment variable for Workplace GIT location: `git@gitlab.avetica.net:moodle-source/moodle-workplace.git` this should be added to `.bashrc` or `.zshrc`
 - [ ] Add developer/commander tools
 - [ ] Command to stop all running instances (`moodle-docker stop-all`)
 - [ ] Display all running Moodle versions (`moodle-docker status`)